Serfaus Fiss Ladis Ski Resort Austria

 Nearby Ski Resorts

-To round out a full Austrian Alps ski holiday experience, a visit to the nearby Kaunertal Glacier is worthwhile, particularly on a powder day, or if looking for an off-piste adventure into Italy!
+To round out a full Austrian Alps ski holiday experience, a visit to the nearby Kaunertal Glacier is worthwhile, particularly on a powder day, or if looking for an off-piste, backcountry adventure, ski over into See!
+Another small Austrian ski area worth a look is lovely Nauders.
+And of course the weird 'duty free' zone of Samnaun in Switzerland is close too.

 Review

-The Powderhounds were going to review Serfaus Fiss Ladis during season 2019/20, but other priorities took precedence and now we wonder why?
-We finally visited in Feb 2022 and were blown away by its scale, snow, lifts, terrain, and atmosphere.
+The Powderhounds were going to review Serfaus Fiss Ladis multiple times over the journey, but for some deranged reason, other priorities took precedence, and we finally visited in Feb 2022.
+What we found blew us away.
+The scale, snow, lifts, terrain, infrastructure and atmosphere are all first class.
+We will be returning this coming season.
 Click on the review link in the left column (or top of the page if on a mobile) to read all the reviews including our sparkling repartee, see some extra photos & chuckle over our droll postulations.

 See how Serfaus Fiss Ladis compares to the rest of the Austrian ski resorts on the Austria ski resort ratings page, or compare to the rest of Europe on the European ski resort ratings page.